 While fresh garlic cloves offer harsh and fairly strong garlic flavor (which most of us are familiar with), roasted garlic takes on a whole new flavour.
 While still full of garlic flavour, the taste is no longer harsh and develops an almost mellow sweetness.
 By roasting the garlic you caramelize the natural sugars (which develop this sweetness), and break down the garlic’s enzymes which are responsible for it’s sharp taste.

-Whenever possible, roast your garlic whole drizzled in oil and placed in a shallow dish.
-Lower oven temperatures (300F-325F) create a sweeter roasted garlic but take longer to fully roast the garlic.
-Higher temperatures(350F-375F) speed up the process but don’t caramelize the sugars as gently and you risk creating burnt/off flavors.
+Whenever possible, roast your garlic whole, drizzled in oil, and placed in a shallow dish.
+Lower oven temperatures (in the 300F-325F range) create a sweeter roasted garlic, but will take longer to fully roast.
+Higher temperatures(350F-375F) speed up the roasting process but don’t caramelize the sugars as gently and you risk creating burnt/off flavors.

 Since I wanted this recipe to stand out on it’s own, yet still be versatile enough to act as a base for other salad dressings, the ingredients are quite limited.
 You probably already have everything you need to make this roasted garlic dressing if you cook from scratch on a regular basis.

 - 2 Whole bulbs garlic ( I grow my own and use Hardneck Purple Stripe Garlic)